omm-prog/omm-prog/README.md

 ### 🧑‍💻 About Me

-I'm a **Computer Science Engineering graduate (2022–2026)** from the **University of Mumbai**, based in Mumbai, India.
-I sit at the intersection of **software engineering** and **data** — equally comfortable building backend systems and APIs as I am designing ETL pipelines and turning raw data into actionable business intelligence.
+I'm a **Computer Engineer** — a Computer Science Engineering graduate (2022–2026) from the **University of Mumbai**, based in Mumbai, India.
+I build backend systems that actually run in production, and I build the pipelines and dashboards that tell you whether they're working.
+Backend development and data analytics aren't two separate hats for me — I ship APIs and databases, then turn the data flowing through them into real business insight.

-- 🔭 I build **full-stack backend systems** with Node.js, Express.js, and REST APIs
+- 🔧 I build **production-grade backend systems** with Node.js, Express.js, REST APIs, MongoDB & MySQL
-- 📊 I design **end-to-end data pipelines**, star-schema models, and Power BI dashboards
+- 📊 I design **end-to-end data pipelines**, star-schema models, and Power BI dashboards that drive decisions
 - 🏆 **3× Hackathon Winner** — MegaHack 5.0, Code-o-Fiesta, and Ingenious (TechFest)
 - 🌱 Currently sharpening skills in PySpark, advanced DAX, and scalable backend architecture
 - 💬 Ask me about Node.js, MongoDB/MySQL, Power BI, Python data pipelines, or REST API design